ryanba08/stock_prices_and_combine_data/README.md

 **Linear Regression** accuracy **.49**
 **LGBM** accuracy **.77**
 **Random Forest**accuracy **.76**
-For production I chose the lgbm Becuase it wass less overfit than the Random forest model
+For production I would choose the lgbm Becuase it wass less overfit than the Random forest model
 <br>
 # Reccomendations
 If you are drafting players pay close attention to the Av and 40 yard dash as these have the highest correlation to the round a player will be drafted.